17 energy saving tips to save money on bills

 It can be tempting to turn up the heating when it gets cold, but take a second to work out if you'd be more comfortable with an extra layer or two on.
 Even reducing your heating by as little as 1ºC can potentially cut your annual bills by over £100.

-For those who really tend to feel the cold, you could get some seriously cosy slippers (we recommend some boot slippers, as these are extra warm), as this is where you feel heat loss most when you're relaxing.
+For those who really tend to feel the cold, you could get some seriously cosy slippers (we recommend some boot slippers, as these are extra warm), as your feet are more sensitive to temperature variations.
 Oh, and grab yourself a hot water bottle too.

 As well as cosy slippers and a hot water bottle, buying an electric blanket can be a good way to use less energy.